chaseG20gam/dinning_review_app/README.md

 ## Known Issues

 - The "Submit Review" button is currently under development and does not work yet.
+(Fixed)